Legal Marijuana and Massachusetts Renters’ Rights

 Renters and landlords alike will benefit from open communication in this new era of legal marijuana.
 Rental applications should include questions about marijuana and renters should be transparent about whether or not they intend to consume and/or grow it.

-At the very least, the topic should be discussed between property owners and potential renters.
-However, landlords have the final say about what is and isn’t allowed.
+At the very least, property owners should discuss the topic with potential renters.
+However, in terms of renters’ rights, landlords have the final say about what is and isn’t allowed.